cofl/star-sky/source/contents/character/races/sarkany.md

 A continual drive for self-improvement reflects the tenacity of the race as a whole.
 Sarkany value skill and excellence in all endeavors, but are patient enough to step back when something doesn't seem right and work out the problems before moving on, even if the problems don't want to give them the time.
 Failure is just another tool for success.

+Sarkany religion is based around the worship of the ancestors, though it's not unheard of for individual households to take a [human god] into their pantheon.

 ### Names
 Sarkany have personal names given at birth, and inherit the family and household names from their parents.
 A childhood name or nickname is often used among siblings as a descriptive term or a term of endearment.
 The name might recall an event or center on a habit.